MartinChavez/AngularJs-Basics/README.md

 AngularJS : Basics
 ================

-A project aimed to help the user learn AngularJS basic concepts.
+A project aimed to help the user learn AngularJS basic topics.
 Each unit contains a tutorial with concepts, examples and best practices.

 Topics
 ================